ummaycoc/wc.apl/README.md

     :EndIf
 :Until 0=≢data
 ```
-We are now operating on two functions--`m` to map the file data and `r` to fold new data into an accumulated result--i.e. we are doing a reduce/fold across a transformation of the file's contents.
+We are now operating on two functions--`m` to map the file data and `r` to fold new data into an accumulated result--i.e., we are doing a reduce/fold across a transformation of the file's contents.
 We also now accept the file descriptor `fd` on the left so that we can easily accept an initial accumulation value on the right.

-One thing we won't have to change is `blockCount`, it is the same as the above.
-We do have to change `blockCollapse` though and since we no longer need to collapse a whole matrix of results but instead need to add two results together, we can have a much simpler function `blockAdd←{(⍺[1],(⍺+⍵)[2 3 4],⍵[5])-(0 0(⍺[5]∧⍵[1])0 0)}` which does just that.
+One thing we won't have to change is `blockCount`: it is the same as the above.
+We do have to change `blockCollapse`, though, and since we no longer need to collapse a whole matrix of results but instead need to add two results together, we can have a much simpler function `blockAdd←{(⍺[1],(⍺+⍵)[2 3 4],⍵[5])-(0 0(⍺[5]∧⍵[1])0 0)}`.

-Since `rc` is now accumulating results we don't really need to be updating a result in `wc` which now has the following sleek form:
+Since `rc` is now accumulating results, we don't really need to be updating a result in `wc`, which now has the following sleek form:
 ```
 wc←{
     blockAdd←{(⍺[1],(⍺+⍵)[2 3 4],⍵[5])-(0 0(⍺[5]∧⍵[1])0 0)}